xpqz/dyalog-docs/dotnet-interface/docs/writing-custom-controls-for-asp-net/simplectl-control.md

 In APL terms, the argument to our `Render` function, `output`, will be a namespace reference, and the function can simply call its `WriteLine` method with a character vector argument.
 This argument can contain any valid HTML string and defines the appearance of the `SimpleCtl` control.

-Using the `:Signature` statement, the `Render` function is defined to have the same syntax as the method it overrides, i.e. it does not return a result  `void` and takes a single parameter of type `HtmlTextWriter`.
+Using the `:Signature` statement, the `Render` function is defined to have the same syntax as the method it overrides, that is, it does not return a result  `void` and takes a single parameter of type `HtmlTextWriter`.
 Note that to successfully replace the base class method, the `Render` function must have exactly this *:Signature*.

 ## Using SimpleCtl

 Our `SimpleCtl` control may now be included in any .NET Web Page from which `temp.dll` is accessible.
 The file `samples\asp.net\temp\Simple.aspx` is simply an example.
-The fact that this control is written in Dyalog APL is immaterial.
+The fact that this control is written in Dyalog is immaterial.
 ```apl
 <%@ Register TagPrefix="Dyalog"
              Namespace="DyalogSamples" Assembly="temp" %>